concord-consortium/lara/lara-typescript/src/plugin-api/README.md

 ```

 Then, you need to configure [webpack externals](https://webpack.js.org/configuration/externals/), so webpack does not
-bundle Plugin API code but looks for global `window.LARA_V3` object instead (and do the same for React if the plugin
+bundle Plugin API code but looks for global `window.LARA.PluginAPI` object instead (and do the same for React if the
-uses it).
+plugin uses it).

 Example of **webpack.config.js**:
 ```
   externals: {
-    // LARA Plugin API implementation is exported to the window.LARA_V3 namespace.
+    // LARA Plugin API implementation is exported to the window.LARA.PluginAPI namespace.
-    '@concord-consortium/lara-plugin-api': 'LARA_V3',
+    '@concord-consortium/lara-plugin-api': 'LARA.PluginAPI',
     // Use React and ReactDOM provided by LARA, do not bundle an own copy.
     'react': 'React',
     'react-dom': 'ReactDOM',